ylabonte/ioBroker.procon-ip/README.md

 ## Changelog

 ### 0.1.0 (outstanding)
-* First *stable* release
+First *stable* release:
+* Add documentation (basic installation and setup instructions)
 * Show sys info in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
+* Remove code residues from the template

+### 0.0.3
+Bugfix release:
+* Fix missing `value` states
 * Reduce logging output
-    * Remove code residues from the template

 ### 0.0.2
-* Bugfix release
+Bugfix release:
 * Fix sys info state values

 ### 0.0.1
-* Initial release with following features:
+Initial release with following features:
 * All information from `GetState.csv` as readonly states
 * Writable states for all relays to toggle auto/manual
 * Writable states for relays not configured for dosage control to toggle on/off

 ## Development
 This adapter is based on the [TypeScript adapter template](https://github.com/ioBroker/ioBroker.template/tree/master/TypeScript).